Beauty as they say . . is in the eye of the beholder.

 Because truthfully and I have to admit I am a fan of Art as a whole for its ability to communicate more to more people than was even intended by its creator.

-In print we see authors like Tolkien or CS Lewis or even Hemmingway and Jules Verne.
-And we see sort of signature presented so what I say isn't just refered or applied to Visual Arts.
+In print we see authors like Tolkien or CS Lewis or even Hemingway and Jules Verne.
+And we see sort of signature presented so what I say isn't just referred or applied to Visual Arts.

-Because the for money we recieve for our work is only a shadow of the value our audience has on Our work as artist.
-I'm not seperating authors cause writing is a form of Art only your canvas is the imagination.
+Because the money we receive for our work is only a shadow of the value our audience has on Our work as artist.
+I'm not separating authors cause writing is a form of Art only your canvas is the imagination.
 So my fellow artist remember in the end its not the Beholder that gives value to your work . . .
 Its YOU